antoniobarbalau/exemplar/README.txt

-## A Generic and Model-Agnostic Exemplar Synthetization Framework for Explainable AI - Official implementation of the ECML 2020 paper
+A Generic and Model-Agnostic ExemplarSynthetization Framework for Explainable AI

 We provide a minimal source code able to run our experiments.
 Each data modality has usage guidelines inside their respective folder.